 Immobilize human vitronectin on amine-reactive sensors using the amine coupling method, according to the manufacturer’s guidelines [1-MED].

 Talent appears to be immobilizing human vitronectin on amine-reactive sensors using the amine coupling method.
+96-well black, flat-bottom microtiter plate as talent transfers the resulting solutions there.

 Using PBS, serially dilute the recombinant PH ligand from 0 to 4 microMolar and transfer the resulting solutions to a 96-well black, flat-bottom microtiter plate [1-CU].
 Run the experiment at 30 degrees Celsius using a bio-layer interferometry instrument [2-MED-over the shoulder].